 The economic position of The Citadel is closely tied to that of the State of South Carolina and the City of Charleston.
-Despite the impacts of the COVID-19 pandemic, the South Carolina economy continued to show strength in 2022, with the City of Charleston and the coastal regions leading that growth.
-Charleston has recently been dubbed the Silicon Harbor as it is becoming one of the new start-up technology hubs of the country.
+Despite the impacts of the COVID-19 pandemic, the South Carolina economy continued to show strength in 2023, with the City of Charleston and the coastal regions leading that growth.
+Charleston has been dubbed the Silicon Harbor as it is becoming one of the new start-up technology hubs of the country.
 Charleston has attracted many Fortune 500 businesses including Boeing and Volvo to the area and, from a tourism standpoint, the City of Charleston was recently ranked the No. 1 city in the nation by Travel and Leisure magazine.

-In September 2022, U.S. News & World Report named The Citadel the No. 1 public institution offering up to a Master's degree in the South for the twelfth consecutive year and ranked The Citadel the No. 2 higher education institution (private and public) in the South.
+In September 2023, U.S. News & World Report named The Citadel the No. 1 public institution offering up to a master's degree in the South for the thirteenth consecutive year and ranked The Citadel the No. 2 higher education institution (private and public) in the South.
 The Citadel was also ranked No. 1 for the best colleges for veterans in the South.
-The Citadel's School of Engineering was also ranked No. 16 for best undergraduate engineering programs in the nation and is included in the top ten for Most Innovative Schools in the South.
+The Citadel's School of Engineering was also ranked No. 23 for best undergraduate engineering programs in the nation and is included in the top ten for Most Innovative Schools in the South.

 As the College continues to pay down long-term debt, its financial position should continue to strengthen over the upcoming years.
-The College obtained funding for a future Capers Hall and is working diligently to fund on campus maintenance needs.
-The College has completed construction on Bastin Hall, a facility owned by The Citadel Real Estate Foundation, which houses the School of Business.
-Donor support for this project as well as other upcoming projects continues to be promising.
+The College obtained funding for on campus maintenance needs and various other capital projects.
+The College has completed construction on Capers Hall which houses the School of Humanities and Social Sciences.
+Donor support for upcoming projects continues to be promising.

-The Citadel's Base State appropriations increased by a total of \$1.0 million from \$12.8 million in 2021 to \$13.8 million in 2022.
+The Citadel's Base State appropriations increased by a total of \$2.4 million from \$13.8 million in 2022 to \$16.2 million in 2023.